 Incoming materials tests during production of GFRC panels

-Another items that required meticulous inspections during the production of GFRC panels were moulds.
+Another items that we inspected during the production of GFRC panels were moulds.
 Damaged mould, incorrect type or size out of tolerance would cause a lot of troubles.
 If we produced GFRC panels from the damaged mould these panels would be defected as well.
 We had to check each mould before its use.
 Dedicated person reviewed the dimensions of mould to make sure these didn’t stretch out of tolerance.
 Additionally, we inspected mould surface for any even tiny flaws like cracks, dents, blowholes, etc. Some flaws we repaired with our own operatives.
 However, the mould manufacturer fixed surface inconsistencies or larger damage.

-Inspection of glass fibre rovings documentation
+Inspection of glass fibre rovings documentation for GFRC panels manufacture

 Glass fibre is essential part of the GRC mix, therefore, its quality is also of great importance.
 Only a few worldwide renowned manufactures supply glass fibre in roving or chopped strands to GRC concrete producers.
 What is the difference between the two?
 GFRC suppliers use roving glass fibres usually for the sprayed technique.
 Its a long fibre in a roving form which you can fit into the GRC spraying equipment.
 Its filament diameter is often smaller than those fibres for poured method.